efck-chat-keyboard/efck-chat-keyboard.github.io/content/pages/features.md

 <span aria-label="Zalgo">Z̛̳͐̏a̳ͭl̲̹͇ͧ̌͠ģ̗̗ŏ̭͉̩</span>
 for a particular effect.

-Custom transforms can be scripted in
+Many converters are built in, and custom transformers can be scripted in
 **literally single lines of Python code**. 🤏

 This works in all kinds of apps and all kinds